dotnet/runtime/src/tools/illink/docs/illink-options.md

 | Substition  | ILLink.Substitutions.xml  |  --ignore-substitutions |
 | LinkAttributes  | ILLink.LinkAttributes.xml    |  --ignore-link-attributes |

+### Treat warnings as errors

+The `--warnasserror` (or `--warnaserror+`) option will make the linker report any warning messages as error messages instead.
+By default, the linker behaves as if the `--warnaserror-` option was used, which causes the linker to report warnings as usual.

+Optionally, you may specify a list of warnings that you'd like to be treated as errors.
+These warnings have to be prepended with `IL` and must be separated by either a comma or semicolon.

 ### Turning off warnings

 The `--nowarn` option prevents the linker from displaying one or more linker warnings by